Head of Upper School, Dr. Josephine Diemond

 Perhaps what defines Josephine Diemond more than anything else is her identity as a believer in McLean students.
 “Yes, they can” and “we never give up” are the central motifs in her commentary and the foundation of her school philosophy.

 Diemond’s personal history reflects this same spirit of perseverance.
 Having received a bachelors of arts degree from Princeton University in biology, she decided as a graduate student to follow her passion and pursue a masters degree in French literature at New York University.
 Her parents did not immediately warm to her decision to give up a medical career for one in education, but she stood by her calling.
 She silenced some of the opposing voices around her with the question, “Who do you want teaching in your children’s classrooms, the best and the brightest or the bottom third?”
-Eventually, her parents embraced their daughter’s argument and commitment to education.
+Her commitment to education led to her receiving a doctorate in educational and organization leadership from the University of Pennsylvania.

 Diemond began her career as a French teacher at Millbrook School, a boarding school in upstate New York.
 Once relocated to Washington, DC, she made a gradual shift into other administrative roles, serving as Assistant Academic Dean at The Madeira School and head of grades eleven and twelve at The Field School.